microsoft/FluidFramework/samples/hosts/README.md

 uid: loaders
 ---

-# Literate Prague Loader
+# Literate Fluid Loader

-The Prague loader is all that is needed to load any Prague document.
+The Fluid loader is all that is needed to load any Fluid document.
 This example walks through all the steps to create, initialize, and then make use of the loader.
 And does so in a literate programming like style to provide more detail on each line of the code.

 There are other packages which provide simple APIs to make use of the loader.
 For example @prague/app-datastore or
 @prague/tiny-web-host.
 These may be better starting options when integrating the loader into your own code.
-But this example will show all the steps needed to create and use the Prague loader.
+But this example will show all the steps needed to create and use the Fluid loader.
 And it still comes in under 200 lines of code.

 ## Build steps

-The first (and hardest) step to get up and running is to authenticate against the Prague private NPM feed.
+The first (and hardest) step to get up and running is to authenticate against the Fluid private NPM feed.
 To do so navigate to https://offnet.visualstudio.com/officenet/_packaging?feed=prague&_a=feed, click the "Connect to feed" link, choose "npm" and then follow the instructions.